Rideau Canal: Skateway

 The Skateway is open 24 hours a day.
 The length of the season depends on the weather, but typically the Rideau Canal Skateway opens in January and closes in March.
 Because of global warming, the region's average winter temperature has risen at an accelerating rate since the 1970s, which has gradually pushed back the opening day of skating and shortened the skating season.
 In 1971–1972, the Skateway's second winter, the skating season was 90 days long, which was its longest season.
 By 2022–23, warm temperatures combined with snow and rain led to the first ever season with zero skating days.
 Before then, the 2015–2016 season was the shortest in which the Skateway was opened, being a mere 34 days long (and with only 18 skating days).
+On January 21, 2024, the canal opened for the first time in nearly two years, yet was only open for 10 days of skating before it closed for the season on February 25, marking the shortest skating season in which the canal actually opened.

 Although some residents of Ottawa used the canal as an impromptu skating surface for years, the official use of the canal as a skateway and tourist attraction is a more recent innovation.
 As recently as 1970, however, city government of Ottawa considered paving over the canal to make an expressway.
 The federal government's ownership of the canal, however, prevented the city from pursuing this proposal.
 When Doug Fullerton was appointed chair of the National Capital Commission, he proposed a recreational corridor around the canal, including the winter skateway between Carleton University and Confederation Park.
 The plan was implemented on January 18, 1971, despite opposition by city council.
 A small section of ice near the National Arts Centre was cleared by NCC employees with brooms and shovels, and 50,000 people skated on the canal the first weekend.
 Today the skating area of the canal is larger because of the equipment available for ice resurfacing and 24/7 maintenance crews.
 The skateway now has an average of one million visits per year.
 City councillor and author Clive Doucet credits this transformation of the canal with reinvigorating the communities of the Glebe, Old Ottawa East and Old Ottawa South.